lxf2020/ROS-Klipper/docs/Config_Changes.md

 # Changes

+20190920: The pressure_advance_lookahead_time parameter has been
+removed.
+See example.cfg for alternate configuration settings.

 20190918: The zhop option in [safe_z_homing] is always re-applied after Z axis homing completed.
 This might need users to update custom scripts based on this module.